 Protecting Driver Privacy

-The primary law governing a company’s ability to collect and use employees’ MVRs is the federal Driver’s Privacy Protection Act (DPPA) of 1994.
+The primary law governing a fleet manager’s ability to collect and use employees’ MVRs is the federal Driver’s Privacy Protection Act (DPPA) of 1994.
 That law restricts state DMVs from disclosing personally identifiable driver records without first obtaining the driver’s expressed written consent.

 The DPPA provides a few exceptions that allow fleet managers to obtain driving records for the purposes of screening employees.
 For instance, the law authorizes state DMVs to disclose motor vehicle records for purposes related to "safety or the operation of a motor vehicle."
 State DMVs may disclose MVRs to anyone who has obtained the consent of the person whose records are sought.

-Surprisingly, the DPPA does not regulate the disclosure of information about vehicular accidents or traffic violations, but rather only “personal information,” such as an individual’s photograph, Social Security number, driver identification number, name, telephone number and medical or disability information.
-Thus, a company does not violate the DPPA if it shares an employee’s or applicant’s driving history with supervisors, managers, or outside fleet management companies.
+Surprisingly, the DPPA does not regulate the disclosure of information about vehicular accidents or traffic violations, but rather only "personal information," such as individual’s photograph, Social Security number, driver identification number, name, telephone number, and medical or disability information.
+Thus, a company does not violate the DPPA if it shares information about an employee or applicant’s driving history with supervisors, managers, or outside fleet management companies.
+However, the employer should take care to conceal the other personal information driving records contain.

-Finally, companies need to be aware that the primary purpose of the DPPA is preventing the misuse of driver information for commercial and criminal purposes.
-The onus is on the company to carefully ensure that the personal information contained in driving records is not accessible to third parties.
+Finally, companies need to be aware that the primary purpose of the DPPA is preventing the misuse of driver information for commercial purposes, such as telemarketing or direct mail, or criminal purposes, such as to stalk or harass an individual.
+Thus, the onus is on the company to carefully ensure that the personal information contained in driving records is not accessible to third parties.